Airdrie’s Guide to Cannabis Concentrates.

 Each cannabis concentrate will give deliver a unique experience.
 It really comes down to personal preference when it comes to choosing solvent vs. solventless products, personal THC tolerance, and how you plan to consume the concentrate!
 We always encourage our RARE fam to research & enlighten themselves about the very amazing, yet very different products available on the market.
 If you have questions, our RARE Experience Guides are also always here to help!
 Visit us today.

-Join us next week as we dive deeper into Solvent Extracts!
+Tune in next time as we dive deeper into non-solvent extracts!